bortzmeyer/GoRTR/README.md

 ----------

 The general architecture of RPKI is described in RFC 6480.
-The RFC about the RTR protocol is RFC 6810.
+The RFC about the RTR protocol is RFC 6810 (version 0 of the protocol: the RFC about version 1 will be out soon, the library currently supports only version 0).

 Usage
 -----